 To ensure that all graduates are appropriately recognized, guests are asked to remain seated throughout the ceremony.
 Guests will not be allowed on the floor of the arena for photographs until the ceremony has concluded.
 A professional photographer will be on hand to take photographs as graduates cross the stage.
 Photos may be purchased later through Party Pics of Norman.

-3. What is the best way to access the Lloyd Noble Center with a wheelchair?
+3. What is the best way to access the LNC with a wheelchair?

 Given the large number of graduates we recognize at Convocation, we do not offer a rehearsal for students.
 Detailed instructions are included in your Convocation announcement and posted on the website at cas.ou.edu.